arduino/Arduino/README.md

     <img src="http://content.arduino.cc/brand/arduino-color.svg" width="50%" />
 </p>

-**Important Notice**: This repository contains the legacy Arduino IDE, which is no longer in active development.
-For the latest features and updates, please visit the [Arduino IDE 2](https://github.com/arduino/arduino-ide) repository.
+**Important Notice**: This repository contains the legacy Arduino IDE 1.x, which is no longer in active development.
+For the latest features and updates, please visit the [Arduino IDE 2.x](https://github.com/arduino/arduino-ide) repository.
 If you encounter issues related to the newer IDE, please report them there.

 Arduino is an open-source physical computing platform based on a simple I/O board and a development environment that implements the Processing/Wiring language.
 Arduino can be used to develop stand-alone interactive objects or can be connected to software on your computer (e.g. Flash, Processing and MaxMSP).
 The boards can be assembled by hand or purchased preassembled; the open-source IDE can be downloaded for free at [https://arduino.cc](https://www.arduino.cc/en/Main/Software).